John Cummings (musician): Mogwai

 After forming and playing a few gigs in 1995 as a three-piece, Mogwai enlisted John Cummings on guitar.
-Though he mostly contributed guitar to the band, Cummings has also sung on the song "Boring Machines Disturbs Sleep", from 2003's Happy Songs for Happy People.
+Though he mostly contributed guitar to the band, Cummings also sung on the track "Boring Machines Disturbs Sleep", from 2003's Happy Songs for Happy People.
 He left Mogwai in November 2015 to pursue a solo career.

 The Reindeer Section

 Cummings was briefly a member of indie rock supergroup, The Reindeer Section, contributing guitar to the first album.

 Other

 Cummings produced Part Chimp's albums Chart Pimp and I Am Come, the Errors EP How Clean is your Acid House?, The Magnificents album Year of Explorers, Trout's Norma Jean EP and Street Horrrsing by Fuck Buttons.

 He also contributed guitar to The Zephyrs' 2004 album, A Year to the Day and Setting Sun from their 2001 album When The Sky Comes Down It Comes Down On Your Head.

-In 2015 Cummings composed the musical score of the documentary film S Is for Stanley.
+In 2015, Cummings composed the musical score of the documentary film S Is for Stanley.